slash1028/slash1028.github.io/index.md

 # Sub3Vox Project

+---

-The aim of the DeepMine project is collecting a new database for text-dependent, text-prompted, and text-independent speaker recognition, as well as for Persian speech recognition.
+*The aim of the Sub3Vox project is collecting a new database for text-dependent, text-prompted, and text-independent speaker recognition, as well as for Persian speech recognition.*

 ## Sub3Vox Corpus